Shivter14/Shivtanium/README.md

 ```

 ## How can i create interactive batch scripts compatible with Shivtanium?
-With the help of the Shivtanium Library.
+With the help of the Shivtanium Library;
 More info about it will also be revealed soon.
 ## How can i create external commands for Shivtanium and the interpreter?
 - Create a batch file in `C\Shivtanium\core`.